Sw24Softwares/StarkeVerben/CONTRIBUTING.md

 # Contributing
 We are always happy to see people interested in our work.
 Therefore if you have found a missing feature or a bug, you can either open a pull request, or an issue.
+As we have a Gitter channel, you can also [join us](https://gitter.im/Sw24Softwares/StarkeVerben?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 ## Coding rule
 We do not have a specific coding rule, thus you can add your style to the submitted code.